CenterForOpenScience/SCORE-papers/README.md

 ## {targets}

-The R package [\{targets\}](https://books.ropensci.org/targets/) is a pipeline tool.
-It watches the dependency graph of the whole project workflow to update only steps, or "targets", whose code, data, and upstream dependencies have changed since the last run of the pipeline, and skip targets that have not changed since the last run.
-The read-only file `_targets.R` configures and defines the pipeline.
-The function `targets::tar_visnetwork()` displays the dependency graph of the pipeline.
-The function `targets::tar_make()` runs the pipeline and stores targets and their metadata in the folder `_targets/`.
-The functions `tar::tar_read()` and `tar::tar_load()` read and load a target's return value, respectively.
-The file `targets.Rmd` is used to generate `_targets.R`.
+The R package `targets` is a [make](https://www.gnu.org/software/make/)-like tool for reproducibly running the code that generates project products, such as analytic datasets, models, and figures.

+The file `targets.Rmd` and the file it generates, `targets.html`, contains the human-readable documentation of all data products generated and the functions that are used to create them.
+Rending this file using `rmarkdown::render("targets.Rmd")` executes a series of functions in the correct order to build target files (also known as "targets", e.g., intermediate data files, analytic datasets, figures) from source files (e.g., raw data).
+It also documents the dependencies of the target files, which includes all files (whether source files or other targets) which are used as inputs to the functions used to generate the target file.
+It also generates the read-only file `_targets.R`, which configures and defines the pipeline.

+Useful targets functions:

+- `targets::tar_make()` runs the pipeline of functions and stores data and their metadata in the folder `_targets/`.
+- `targets::tar_visnetwork()`: displays the dependency graph of of all project files.
+- `tar::tar_read()` and `tar::tar_load()`: read and load a target's return value, respectively.

 Knitting `targets.Rmd` also runs `targets::tar_make()` and `targets::tar_visnetwork()`.
 Rendering this Rmd file writes scripts to a special `_targets_r/` directory to define individual targets and global objects.
 The `targets.html` file rendered from the Rmd file can be used to view the documentation for all targets in the pipeline.

 ### Adding to the {targets} pipeline